hotchk155/hotchk155.github.io/products/arpie/manual.md

 <img class="wide" src="img/gate.png">

-Controls the gate length of the notes output by the sequencer as proportion of the current note length.
+Controls the gate length of the MIDI notes played by ARPIE.
+You can select a proportion of a "full step" or you can "tie" notes together.

-The highest setting means that one note is "tied" to the next (The note is not stopped until the next note is started, with the MIDI note off message being sent after the next MIDI note on)
+- **Tie Notes** means that a note is not stopped until the next note is started, with the MIDI note off message being sent after the next MIDI note on.
+This allows notes to play right across rests in the rhythmic pattern allowing for some nice grooves!

-The GATE button has no long-press function

 #INST
 <a name="inst">